browserengineering/book/book/visual-effects.md

 def parse_color(color):
     if color == "white":
         return skia.ColorWHITE
-    elif color == "lightblue":
+    elif color == "red":
-        return skia.ColorSetARGB(0xFF, 0xAD, 0xD8, 0xE6)
-    # ...
+        return skia.ColorRED
     else:
         return skia.ColorBLACK
 ```

-You can add more "elif" blocks to support any other color names you
+You can add "elif" blocks to support any other color names you use;
-use; modern browsers support [quite a lot][css-colors].
+modern browsers support [quite a lot][css-colors].
+If you'd like to
+use a color Skia doesn't pre-define, you can use the `skia.Color`
+constructor, which takes red, green, and blue parameters from 0 to
+255.

 [css-colors]: https://developer.mozilla.org/en-US/docs/Web/CSS/color_value